tolius/fairy-stockfish-egtb/README.md

 # Fairy-Stockfish + Antichess DTW EGTB

-This version is a [clone](https://github.com/fairy-stockfish/Fairy-Stockfish/tree/104d2f40e4d064815d6b06d0c812aec3b7b01f20) of the original programme with added ability to work with antichess endgame tablebases with DTW (Depth To Win) metric.
+This version is a [clone](https://github.com/fairy-stockfish/Fairy-Stockfish/tree/104d2f40e4d064815d6b06d0c812aec3b7b01f20) of the original program with added ability to work with antichess endgame tablebases with DTW (Depth To Win) metric.
-The programme is intended to be used as an engine for [Solver](https://github.com/tolius/solver).
+The program is intended to be used as an engine for [Solver](https://github.com/tolius/solver).
 Original code and other information is available [here](https://github.com/fairy-stockfish/Fairy-Stockfish).

 ## Overview